connor-hester/ConnorHesterWebGL/Final/finalProposal.md

 I think creating the physical interface will be the first thing I tackle because I am still the least familiar with Arduino and physical computing.
 Next I will design my characters using 3D modeling software, Maya.
 Then I will create the platforms and setting for the game.
 Then I will start to design the player mechanics as well as create the bullets that the characters fire.
 After that I will add polish and juice effects to make the overall presentation more appealing.
 Week 1: Physical inteface design + begin 3D models
 Week 2: Finish 3D Models + Create setting/background elements in three.js + Create score system/display
-Week 3: Import models and design player mechanics + connect physical interface to electron + add polish and juice
+Week 3: Import models and design player mechanics + connect physical interface to electron + add polish and juice effects